ammdias/finctrl/MANUAL.md

 entering multi-line commands.
 Imagine someone inserting a transaction with a long list of parcels and, at the last, discovering that there's an error in the first that will stop the command to be recognized by  the program.
-It would frustrating!
+It would be frustrating!
 To stop that from happening the program accepts commands from a separate text file, using the [source] command.

 The idea is simple: you prepare a simple-text file in your favourite editor,